Trusts

 As part of the UK's implementation of the Fifth Money Laundering Directive, new rules were introduced about trust legislation.

-Trusts related to in-force LV= protection plans that don't hold a surrender value won't need to be registered.
+Trusts related to LV= protection plans that don't hold a surrender value won't need to be registered unless a claim is paid, and even then only in certain cases.
 Other types of policy held in trust may need to be registered.
 For further information please see our Trust Registration Service FAQs.

 Important information